harbur/kubernetic/docs/tutorials/networking/ingresses/README.md

 ## Setup Ingress Controller

+::: warning
-!> For Ingresses to be functional in your cluster, you first need to have an Ingress Controller running.
+For Ingresses to be functional in your cluster, you first need to have an Ingress Controller running.
 As a quick example to setup a cluster locally with Ingress Controller you can use [minikube](/setup-cluster/minikube):

 ```bash
 # Start minikube